Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Task Graphs

-This widget lets you quickly view the three main graphs used when measuring the progress of tasks in an agile methodology:
+This widget lets you quickly view the three main graphs used when measuring the progress of tasks in an agile methodology.
+They are described in more detail in [Reports](Reports-Center.md/#snapshot-graphs).

-1.  **Task Velocity**: this graph shows the total estimated and actual effort delivered in each product release and/or sprint
+1.  **[Task Velocity](Reports-Center.md/#task-velocity-chart)**: this graph shows the total estimated and actual effort delivered in each product release and/or sprint
-2.  **Task Burnup**: this graph shows the cumulative amount of work outstanding for each release/sprint in the product with separate lines for the estimated, remaining and completed effort.
+2.  **[Task Burnup](Reports-Center.md/#task-burnup-chart)**: this graph shows the cumulative amount of work outstanding for each release/sprint in the product with separate lines for the estimated, remaining and completed effort.
-3.  **Task Burndown**: Read more about how this graph works here [here](Reports-Center.md/#task-burndown-chart).
+3.  **[Task Burndown](Reports-Center.md/#task-burndown-chart)**: Read more about how this graph works here [here](Reports-Center.md/#task-burndown-chart).

 ## Source Code Commits